-Example: A taxpayer, pursuant to the terms of a lease, pays a lessor \$1,000 per month as a base rental and at the end of the year pays the lessor one percent of its gross sales of \$400,000.
-The annual rent is \$16,000 (\$12,000 plus one percent of \$400,000 or \$4,000).
+Example: A taxpayer, pursuant to the terms of a lease, pays a lessor one thousand dollars (\$1,000) per month as a base rental and at the end of the year pays the lessor one percent (1%) of its gross sales of four hundred thousand dollars (\$400,000).
+The annual rent is sixteen thousand dollars (\$16,000), (twelve thousand dollars (\$12,000) plus one percent (1%) of four hundred thousand dollars (\$400,000) or four thousand dollars (\$4,000).

-• Any amount payable as additional rent or in lieu of rents, such as interest, taxes, insurance, repairs or any other items which are required to be paid by the terms of the lease or other arrangement, and does not include amounts paid as service charges, such as utilities, janitorial services, etc. If a payment includes rent and other charges unsegregated, the amount of rent is determined by consideration of the relative values of the rent and the other items.
+Any amount payable as additional rent or in lieu of rents, such as interest, taxes, insurance, repairs or any other items which are required to be paid by the terms of the lease or other arrangement, and does not include amounts paid as service charges, such as utilities, janitorial services, etc. If a payment includes rent and other charges unsegregated, the amount of rent is determined by consideration of the relative values of the rent and the other items.

-Example 1: A taxpayer, pursuant to the terms of a lease, pays the lessor \$12,000 a year rent plus taxes in the amount of \$2,000 and interest on a mortgage in the amount of \$1,000.
-The annual rent is \$15,000.
+Example 1: A taxpayer, pursuant to the terms of a lease, pays the lessor twelve thousand dollars (\$12,000) a year rent plus taxes in the amount of two thousand dollars (\$2,000) and interest on a mortgage in the amount of one thousand dollars (\$1,000).
+The annual rent is fifteen thousand dollars (\$15,000).

 Example 2: A taxpayer stores part of its inventory in a public warehouse.
-The total charge for the year was \$1,000 of which \$700 was for the use of storage space and \$300 for inventory, insurance, handling and shipping charges and C.O.D. collections.
-The annual rent is \$700.
+The total charge for the year was one thousand dollars (\$1,000) of which seven hundred dollars (\$700) was for the use of storage space and three hundred dollars (\$300) for inventory, insurance, handling and shipping charges and C.O.D. collections.
+The annual rent is seven hundred dollars (\$700).